-Tank storage monitoring with FLIR’s intrinsically safe optical gas imaging camera
+Tank storage monitoring with the FLIR GFx320 optical gas imaging camera

 Tank storage companies cannot afford to have leaks as a result of ageing assets or corroding tanks.
 In order to meet increasing safety and environmental regulations and to avoid huge fines, Belgian tank storage specialist ADPO relies on third party inspection agencies like The Sniffers to monitor its facilities for unwanted fugitive emissions.
 By using the latest GFx320 optical gas imaging camera from FLIR, inspectors from The Sniffers can monitor the ADPO assets up to nine times faster than with traditional TVA probes.
 And when duty calls, they can get to work immediately without going through the hassle of requesting a hot work permit.